-- The software key will require a USB connection on the server machine. - A license server process must be run on the server machine (this process has modest requirements for CPU load). - Clients require TCP/IP access to the server (this could be provided via VPN between remote sites)
+- The software key will require a USB connection on the remote server or local machine. - If installed on a remote server, a license server process must be run on the server machine (this process has modest requirements for CPU load). - If installed on a remote server, clients require TCP/IP access to the server (this could be provided via VPN between remote sites).